jidukrishna/anibo/README.md

 # anibo
-the anime app in tkinter 💀
+the anime app in tkinter
-clone the project.
+clone/download the project.
-read the readme.md in both the folders
+make sure u have python9+ installed and its in path. run the setupfile.py after that run the setupfile2.py